thbrown/softball-scorer/README.md

 3. Install yarn `[sudo] npm install -g yarn`
 4. From this repo's root directory, run `yarn`.
 5. Setup any optional features using the sections below if desired.
-6. Build client source (dev mode), and start the server.
+6. Build client source (dev mode), and start the server (no css build).
 From the root directory:
    `yarn bundle && yarn start`
 7. Visit http://localhost:8888 in your browser.